Garmin VO2max: How Far Off Is Yours? (94 Paired Powertests, 2026)

 Are the watch VO2max numbers safe to share with a coach?
 For broad context, yes.
 For prescribing training zones, no — wrist-based VO2max is too noisy to anchor zone calculations.
 A coach who plans from a watch number is planning from an estimate of an estimate.

 Sources: Mader, A. (2003) — Glycolysis and oxidative phosphorylation as a function of cytosolic phosphorylation state and power output of the muscle cell.
 Eur J Appl Physiol, 88(4–5), 317–338.
 Mader, A. & Heck, H. (1986) — A theory of the metabolic origin of the "anaerobic threshold".
 Int J Sports Med, 7 Suppl 1, 45–65.
 Bassett, D.R. & Howley, E.T.
 (2000) — Limiting factors for maximum oxygen uptake.
 Med Sci Sports Exerc, 32(1), 70–84.
 FirstBeat Technologies — Automated Fitness Level (VO2max) Estimation with Heart Rate and Speed Data (white paper, 2014, updated 2019).
-Cohort: 13,300+ valid Powertests with 79 bike-paired Garmin-style VO2max observations, A Faster You internal database, snapshot 2026-05-12.
+Cohort: 10,706 valid Powertests (9,297 of them on the bike) with 94 bike-paired Garmin-reported VO2max observations, A Faster You internal database, snapshot 2026-08-12.